tigellus/Markdown/5. Review on Pneumothorax Pulmonary Embolism (PE) & Pneumonia/3 Pneumonia/Pneumonia.md

 # ~Question 5
 All of the following are common signs and symptoms of pneumonia except?

-[WRONG] Fever, with chills and/or rigors,
+[WRONG] Fever, with chills and/or rigors
 [WRONG] Productive cough with purulent sputum
 [RIGHT] Dyspnea at rest
 [WRONG] Pleuritic chest pain

 # Treatment
 A variety of tests are used to diagnose pneumonia, identify the specific pathogen, and monitor treatment and recovry.